TheAlgorithms/Algorithms-Explanation/en/README.md

 ## Others

-Any other information is always welcome and should be included in this section.
+Any other information is always welcomed and should be included in this section.